Skip to content

 • Are you a shallow breather?
 Does your chest or abs expand to take in air when you inhale?
 It should be the abdominals.
 Practice inhaling deep into the stomach and exhaling slowly until deep breathing becomes a habit.

-• If you have abdominal scars from surgery, massage is one of the best treatments to treat the restrictions that form in the area of the scar.
+• If you have abdominal scars from surgery, massage is one of the best treatments for treating the restrictions develop in the area of the scar.
 The build-up of scar tissue affects the psoas muscle.
-Massage will reduce your pain, tightness, and increase your mobility.
+Massage will reduce your pain and tightness and increase your mobility.

 References: